 - Release Date

-We get hints as to what caused Lars’ belief that Bianca is real and why he needs her as a friend.
+We get hints about what caused Lars’ belief that Bianca is real and why he needs her as a friend.
 Surely it has something to do with his mother, who died giving birth to Lars.
 He still carries a blanket she made for him while pregnant; it’s a petite item, light blue and baby-sized, just small enough to wear as a scarf, hiding the fact that it’s his baby blanket.
 That Karin is exceedingly pregnant unquestionably draws out some curious feelings for Lars, reminding him of his mother.
 And what of his co-worker Margo (Kelli Garner), who shyly attempts to flirt with Lars?
 He reacts to her like a child who just spilled his milk, sprinting in the opposite direction.
-Clearly he’s smitten.
+Clearly, he’s smitten.

-It all takes place in a small northern town, somewhere with a tight community of rural-types initially hesitant toward Lar’s delusion, but kindhearted enough to accept him, and Bianca.
+It all takes place in a small northern town, somewhere with a tight community of rural-types initially hesitant toward Lar’s delusion but kindhearted enough to accept him, and Bianca.
 The local psychologist (Patricia Clarkson) advises Gus and Karin to do everything to sustain Lars’ fantasy.
 It’s something he needs, she explains.
 In turn, the town embraces Bianca like one of their own, dressing her, inviting her out, sometimes even without Lars.
 As a result, Bianca is on the school board, has a job, and attends church regularly.

-Reportedly, filmmakers demanded that actors treat Bianca like a fellow castmember.
+Reportedly, the filmmakers demanded that the actors treat Bianca like a fellow cast member.
 Much of that offscreen camaraderie with the doll shows up in the film, as there’s authenticity in how the characters interact with her.
 And while they pretend in front of Lars, for Lars, it’s not as though they’re humoring him.
 Bianca is given ironic human characteristics, most importantly by everyone other than Lars, making the film’s greatest accomplishment our finally feeling like an inert sex doll has a vital role to play.